mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Surface_**

 The website uses [Materialize](https://materializecss.com/) as a framework.
-I have decided to use because of the classic design that many users today are expecting from any website.
+I have decided to use it because of the classic design that many users today are expecting from any website.
 The pages will looks like they are compose by cards.
-The color scheme is very minimal with this 2 color used:
+The color scheme is very minimal with these colors used:
-* #795548
+* #3e2723 is used for title's text.
+* #a1887f is used for the navbar anf footer.
+* text shadow is also used for the navbar elements
+* #448aff is used for fotter iconds and icons inside the inputs field for the forms.

+The fonts choosen are from [Google Fonts](https://fonts.google.com/).
+Font "Princess Sofia" has been used for main titles and logo.
+Font "Raleway" has been used for text in paragraphs, messages and smaller titles.